Security deposit

+By country

-Security deposits in the United States
+United States

 The United States Supreme Court ruled in Commissioner v.
 Indianapolis Power & Light Co.
 (1990) that a deposit differs from an advance payment because the depositing party has dominion over the funds and retains the right to insist upon repayment in cash.
 On the other hand, the party making an advance payment retains no right to insist upon the return of the funds as long as the recipient fulfills the contractual agreement.

 The security deposits required by many residential landlords of their tenants are the source of much dispute and litigation.
 Many states and municipalities have enacted laws that specifically regulate the landlord's ability to withhold tenant security deposits after a tenant moves out.
 Some states and cities require that interest be paid to the tenant as it is earned on the security deposit.
 The rate of interest earned on security deposits typically changes each year.
-Currently this rate is set at .06% in the state of Connecticut.
+As of January 2026, this rate is set at .49% in the state of Connecticut.
 The rate is .01% in Chicago, Illinois, but this rate is only payable on buildings with a certain occupancy threshold.

 A landlord's deductions from a tenant's security deposit must be reasonable.
 The landlord may make deductions for missing rent payments and for damages beyond ordinary wear and tear, which is the subject matter's depreciation or deterioration in value by reasonable and ordinary use by the tenant.
 Examples of non-deductible wear and tear include: paint retouching, minor cleaning, small tack holes, and nicks and scratches.
 Examples of deductible damages include large or excessive holes in the wall, carpet stains, and broken doors and windows.